-A guide to problems, costs, maintenance and repair for your 2008 Volkswagen Jetta
+A guide to repairs, service, and maintenance costs for your 2008 Volkswagen Jetta

 Shifting issues due to internal problems in high mileage automatic transmissions can be difficult to resolve without transmission replacement.

 One or more power windows may fail.
 Our technicians tell us this is commonly due to a failed window regulator which will require replacement.

 Electrical issues that are difficult to diagnose—and sometimes intermittent—are typically due to ground wiring issues.
 The most troublesome ground locations are under the battery or at the engine.

 2008 Volkswagen Jetta Questionsis nissan sentra 2007 better used car to buy than jetta 2008 (1 answer)

 I amcontemplating purchasing a used 2008 vw jetta or used 2007 nissan sentra could you please tell me which one will be better for reliabliity and cheaper to repair.
 Thank you sooo much